 All of this required drilling some new holes in our antenna booms.
 We used a Tubing Drill Guide and C-clamps to perform the required drilling operations accurately.

 The photo above shows the new antennas mounted on our cross boom.
-The modification worked out great resulting in well supported and aligned antennas on the cross boom.
+The modifications worked out great resulting in well supported and aligned antennas on the cross boom.

 Balancing The Array

 It’s very important to properly balance any antenna assembly that is used with an elevation rotator.
 Failure to do this will usually result in the failure of your elevation rotator in a short period of time.
 We initially had some pretty major balance problems with our new antennas.
 This is due, in part, to the weight of coax cables that run from the antenna feed points along the L-Brace Assemblies.
 The added weight of the Polarity Switches near the rear of the booms was also a significant contributor to this problem.